-First, to present an initial conceptual framework of what makes up a Confident Digital Society.
+First, to present an initial conceptual framework of the key perspectives for digital society today, and how to nurture a Confident Digital Society.
 These include: Foundations and Future-readiness, with sub-areas Quality Access, Meaningful Participation, Productive Potential and Digital Resiliency.